 ganglion n.
 A neuron of the retina that receives impulses from bipolar neurons.
 Axons of ganglion neurons converge at the optic disk to form the optic nerve.
 SEE: retina for illus.

 lower motor n.
-A motor neuron that originates in the ventral (anterior) horns of the gray matter of the spinal cord or the somatic motor nuclei of the brainstem and terminates in skeletal muscles. ...
+A motor neuron that originates in the ventral (anterior) horns of the gray matter of the spinal cord or the somatic motor nuclei ...